alexandre-normand/bloodSheltie/README.md

 SyncTag *syncTag;
 SyncData *syncData;
 ```
+The `SyncData` holds all supported data fetched during the sync.
+It's best to look at [SyncData](blood-sheltie/SyncData.h) and the [models](blood-sheltie/model) for more details.

 The `SyncTag` should be saved for future initialization of your application to resume fetching of new data at the last high watermark. `SyncTag` implements `NSCoding` but, if you want to do `json`, you can do something like